Yoshihito Nishioka vs. Jannik Sinner: Prediction and Match Betting Odds | China Open

 Yoshihito Nishioka vs. Jannik Sinner Trends and Insights

-- Sinner has averaged 22.2 games per match (19.6 in best-of-three matches) and 9.7 games per set through 45 matches on hard courts in the past year, winning 57.5% of those games.
+- Sinner has played 45 matches on hard courts in the past year, and has averaged 22.2 games per match (19.6 in best-of-three matches) and 9.7 games per set while winning 57.5% of games.

-- In the lone match between Nishioka and Sinner dating back to 2015, in the Barcelona Open Banc Sabadell Round of 16, Sinner was victorious 6-1, 4-6, 6-3.
+- Nishioka and Sinner have played once dating back to 2015, in the Barcelona Open Banc Sabadell Round of 16.
+Sinner won that matchup 6-1, 4-6, 6-3.

-- In terms of sets, Sinner has won two versus Nishioka (66.7%), while Nishioka has captured one.
+- Sinner and Nishioka have competed in three sets against on another, with Sinner taking two of them.

-- Sinner and Nishioka have squared off in 26 total games, with Sinner taking 16 and Nishioka claiming 10.
+- Sinner has the edge in 26 total games against Nishioka, capturing 16 of them.

-- In their one match against each other, Nishioka and Sinner are averaging 26 games and three sets.
+- In their one match against each other, Nishioka and Sinner are averaging 26.0 games and 3.0 sets.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.